 - 2 teaspoons flour

-- 1 large egg
+- 1 large egg, at room temperature

 - Berries, whipped cream or ice cream, optional for serving

 - Preheat the oven to 350°.
 Butter four ½-cup ramekins and place them on a baking sheet.

 - Coarsely chop the chocolate and gently melt in a microwave-safe bowl, stopping and stirring at 30-second increments until smooth.